rogersader/PoliticsAsProtocol/pap-implementation-framework-V1/index.md

 4. **Inclusive Participation**: Multiple channels for engagement beyond digital access
 5. **Accountability Shared**: Clear lines of responsibility between human and technological components

-The goal is not to replace human governance with technology, but to create a governance ecosystem where technology serves as a tool for enhancing democratic participation, increasing transparency, and improving service delivery - always under the guidance and control of the community it serves.

 ## Phased Implementation Strategy

 ### Phase 1: Foundation & Trust Building (0-6 months)